csesoc/constitution/README.md

     4.1 The Executive shall establish working groups as they see fit.
     4.2 A working group shall be a subset of memers that have certain tasks of the society delegated to them by the Executive.
-    4.3 Working groups shall have a head appointed by the Executive, who must be a member of the society.
+    4.3 Working groups shall have a head appointed by the Executive, who must be a memer of the society.
     4.4 The head of a working group shall at all times report and be responsible to the Executive, and be responsible for leading their working group.